avehtari/BDA_course_Aalto/slides/BDA_lecture_3.typ

 == Example GLM: Gaussian Process Models

-- Clear overdispersion
+- NegativeBinomial model is better because data is overdispersed
-  - later we use posterior predictive checking and cross-validation to confirm this
+  - later in the course we will learn about tools to assess model fit and compare models
 - Trend interpretations shouldn't be based on one observation

 #align(center)[